jeanprbt/swiss-solar-panel-segmentation/README.md

 2. Data should be collected and put in the corresponding directories.
 There are two ways to do this.
     - Run the `preprocessing.ipynb` notebook in the `notebooks/` directory (~500 data points)
     - Directly download the data from this [kaggle dataset](https://www.kaggle.com/datasets/jeanperbet/ml-project-2-solar-panels/data?select=roof_images) (~750 data points)

+3. Run the main notebook `results.ipynb` with training & results parts.